Family research in Cirigliano, Basilicata, Italy

 S. MARIA ASSUNTA – Largo Chiesa Madre

-For our experience, if you plan to come here to visit Cirigliano, we always suggest to start the research months before the arrival.
+From our experience, if you plan to visit Cirigliano we always recommend starting the research months before your arrival.
+This way you avoid spending your holidays in offices or churches dealing with bureaucracy.

 1. My grandparents, mom, and aunts and uncle were born in cirigliano.
 They immigrated to Canada in 1953.
 My grandfather’ s name is Salvatore Mastronardi and my nonna’s name is Camilla cacao.
 Children’s names Mario,Rosalia,Carmela,Tonina, andGiuseppina.
 Do you have information.